Sir-Thom/Magic-eye/README.md

 pip3
 ```
 if pyinstaller is not in your distribution repository
-you can install it with this command
+you can install it with this command  **note: execute them whit sudo**
 ```
 pip install -U pyinstaller
 ```